 Toronto – By every measure COVID-19 outbreaks in health and congregate care settings, including hospitals, long term care, retirement homes, public health units and clinics are increasing dramatically, reported the Ontario Health Coalition today as it released its most recent data tracking 7,894 staff, patients and residents infected.
-The report COVID-19 UPDATE: Tracking of COVID-19 Outbreaks in Health Care Settings is here.
+The report, COVID-19 UPDATE: Tracking of COVID-19 Outbreaks in Health Care Settings, can be found here.

 The Coalition prefaced the report with a statement pausing to recognize the real human experience that each of the numbers represent: “Each number included in this tracking data represents a human being who is loved and who has experienced the terrible toll of COVID-19….You are in our hearts.”

 The report shows that the numbers of those infected in health care settings are going up faster than ever.
 The document is now 133 pages long and tracks the outbreaks in each health and congregate care facility week by week since the beginning of the pandemic.
 The summaries, contained in three charts, show the devastating march of the virus.
 There are significant numbers and sizes of outbreaks in public hospitals, private hospitals, mental health facilities, long-term care homes, retirement homes and congregate care homes.
 The Coalition has added a chart with all the large outbreaks (more than 10 people infected) in each type of setting to make them easier to find.